quanterall/HaskellMaterials/README.md

 [Interacting with the terminal](./steps/01-interacting-with-the-terminal.md) has introductory material about executing effectful things and an intro to OS interaction in Haskell code.

-## I'm comfortable enough with Haskell syntax but I don't know how to structure apps
+## I'm comfortable enough with Haskell basics but I don't know how to structure apps

 For readers who might be using these documents as references and feel comfortable enough with their basics, the following list of articles and suggestions might be useful: